Going to School Online

 Traditional schools that offer online study do have a nice fringe benefit: the degree does not specify that it was online, so it is by all appearances the same degree as if you had gone to the school for class.
 This is also improved in the sense that you can have the same teachers covering the same material as the on campus classes.
 It sounds a lot better on your record to have a state university than a purely online school as well.
 The down side to these schools, is they often only offer a small selection of their degree plans online.

-Using Benefits for Online Education
+Financial Aid Benefits for Online Education

 Fortunately for students, the benefits that you can use for online school are the same as regular schools.
 You should not see a significant difference in available resources.